 The project is in collaboration with Cardiff and Vale University Health Board, with the cost of the ground and enabling works being covered by Cardiff & Vale Health Charity.
 The new centre will provide both specialist spinal and neuro-rehabilitation services for patients.
 It will have an independent living facility for patients preparing to go home.
 It will have a total of 50 beds.

 “I firmly believe that the Garden will bring immense benefit to our patients both physically and psychologically.
 I am also convinced that our staff, who do such wonderful work to care for their patients, will also gain considerably from the environment that the Garden will provide.
 We at Cardiff & Vale University Health Board are looking forward with great anticipation to the opening of Horatio’s Garden at Llandough in due course”. – Professor Charles Janczewski, Interim Chair of Cardiff & Vale University Health Board

-We launched our Welsh Appeal in the autumn of 2019, with the aim of raising the required £800,000 within a year.
-Incredibly, various supporters have already helped us to raise over £500,000 for the project, but we will be continuing to fundraise in a variety of ways for the outstanding amount.
+We launched our Welsh Appeal in the autumn of 2019, with the aim of raising the required £920,000 within a year.
+Incredibly, various supporters have already helped us to raise 80% of the money needed for the project, but we will be continuing to fundraise in a variety of ways for the outstanding amount.
 At the request of the hospital, the designs and budget for the garden include an area for patients in the neurological rehabilitation ward.
 There will be no access between the two gardens due to the very different user needs of patients.
 Cardiff and Vale Health Board have pledged to pay the proportion of the capital costs required for the neurological garden and for the ongoing running costs.